Are you thinking of living in Colchester?

-In this article, we discuss 11 great reasons to consider living in Colchester in 2021.
+In this article, we discuss 12 great reasons to consider calling Colchester your new home.

-Carry on reading to discover why each of these reasons means living in Colchester could be ideal for you.
+Carry on reading to discover why each of these reasons means moving to Colchester could be ideal for you.

-The town has a rich lineage of producing cultural poignant artists.
+The town has a rich lineage of producing culturally poignant artists.

 Colchester resident Jane Taylor composed the famous nursery rhyme ‘Twinkle Twinkle Little Star’ in the town in 1806.